pharmaverse/end_to_end_examples/content/data/_index.en.md

 # Data Engineering examples

-This section contains examples generating STDM, ADaM and other data derivatives.
+This section will contain examples generating STDM, ADaM and other data derivatives.

+Initially we start with one example of how to produce the subject level ADaM (ADSL).